agorgl/skipper/README.md

     $ clojure -T:build test

+Build an uberjar:

+    $ clojure -T:build uber

-Run the project's CI pipeline and build an uberjar:
+Or run the project's CI pipeline and build an uberjar in a single invocation:

     $ clojure -T:build ci